-When you visit Icy Strait Point, here are 10 things to consider to make the most of your day.
+When you visit Icy Strait Point, here are 11 things to consider to make the most of your day.

 Icy Strait Point is accessible, so don’t be tempted to stay on the ship when you see the long pier.
-Unfortunately, I met people with mobility issues that didn’t visit the port because they thought just getting there was too demanding.
+Unfortunately, I met people with mobility issues who didn’t visit the port because they thought just getting there was too demanding.

-2. Watch for whales.
+Watch for whales.

-3. Take the Icy Strait Point gondola up the mountain.
+Take the Icy Strait Point gondola up the mountain.

 This transport gets Wilderness Landing guests closer to the Cannery area and Ocean Landing guests close to the SKYGLiDER to reach the top of the mountain.

 The new SKYGLiDER ascends to 1,600 feet of elevation at Sky Peak.
-The 54 cabins each hold eight passengers, all of whom enjoy window seats.
+The 54 cabins each hold eight passengers, all enjoying window seats.
 The cabins accommodate wheelchairs.

 At the top, guests may hike a 1.5-mile trail to Hidden Lake or head to the ZipRider.

-4. Icy Strait Point Zipline
+Icy Strait Point Zipline

-The gate opens, just like in a horse race and the six people are off on a race to the bottom at sea level after having descended 1330 feet.
+The gate opens like in a horse race, and the six people are off on a race to the bottom at sea level after descending 1330 feet.
 Speeds of 60 mph can be achieved on this thrilling adventure.
 The views on the way down are a real bonus.

-6. Visit the Salmon Cannery.
+Visit the Salmon Cannery

 Along the way, you will see the new Wyland whale sculpture, pass by other restaurants, and might even enjoy the chip fire.
-This walkway is accessible and basically flat.
+This walkway is accessible and flat.
 There are a few residences along the way.

-7. Hit the beach… yes, really!
+Hit the beach… yes, really!

 Many visitors walk along the shore, some searching for stones.
 But, on every visit, I have seen people swimming.
-Others just take a seat and enjoy the view, the waves and the peaceful surrounding.
+Others sit and enjoy the view, the waves, and the peaceful surroundings.

-Go on a fishing expedition.
+Go on a fishing expedition